 Allowing staff to use their own device raises important concerns about the security of confidential business data.
 There’s no doubt that for many organizations, the risk of a serious data breach could outweigh the benefits that a BYOD policy brings.
 But with the right approach, data can be well protected.

 For learning specifically, it’s vital to ensure you deliver your learning content through a secure platform.
-For example, at PeopleFluent Learning, we manage NetDimensions LMS applications and data in ISO27001-certified facilities.
+For example, we manage PeopleFluent LMS applications and data in ISO27001-certified facilities.
 This means we implement strict guidelines, checks and back up procedures to protect client data.

 It’s sensible to be a little cautious about the use of personal devices at work, but with the right procedures, controls and technologies in place, a BYOD policy can be a real aid to learner engagement.